Introduction To Java Interview Questions For Fresher Applicants

 A simple 5 pointer to answer this question

-- Create a Java source file with name MaximumMinimumArrayDemo.java and copy the code to compile and execute in your favorite IDE
+- Create a Java source file with the name MaximumMinimumArrayDemo.java and copy the code to compile and execute in your favorite IDE

 - Create a method called largest and smallest (int numbers) to print the largest and smallest number of int array passed to the program.

-- Use two variables largest and smallest to store the maximum and minimum values from the array.
+- Use two variables, largest and smallest, to store the maximum and minimum values from the array.
 Initially, the largest is initialized withInteger.MIN_VALUE and smallest is initialized with Integer.MAX_VALUE.

 - To all the iterations of the loop, compare the current number with largest to smallest and update them accordingly.